Chapter 1. Name, objectives and domicile

-- Must be in full possession of one’s faculties.
+- They must be in full possession of their capabilities.

 - Non-emancipated minors between 14 and 18 years may become full members only with the consent of their parents or legal guardians.
 Such membership shall entitle them to the right to vote during General Meetings, but not to be elected to the Board of Directors.

 - All children under 14 can become a member and exercise their rights derived from this membership under guidance of their legal representatives.

 - Membership applications from corporate entities must be approved by the Board.

 - The rules and regulations by which corporate entities are bound should not exclude them from becoming part of the association

 Membership applications should be addressed in writing to the Board of Directors that shall approve or deny the application during the first ordinary meeting after receipt of the request, and inform the General Meeting of its decision in the shortest possible time.